Abraham Dee Bartlett

 Abraham Dee Bartlett (27 October 1812 – 7 May 1897) was a British taxidermist and an expert on captive animals.
 A superintendent of the London Zoo, he was a prominent observer of animal life and a zoologist who became a popular authority on wildlife.
 Bartlett brought the London Zoo into prominence and was associated with many naturalists including Charles Darwin.

 Early life

 Abraham was the second son of John Bartlett and Jane Dunster.
 John Bartlett had apprenticed under William Turner, father of J. M. W. Turner, the famous artist, and was a hairdresser and brushmaker.
 Abraham became interested in animals a child and was allowed by his father's friend, Edward Cross, owner of the menagerie Exeter Exchange in the Strand, to make regular visits.
 This interest led to Cross introducing him to taxidermy.
 He, however, began to work as an apprentice to his father in the hairdressing business before he shifted to taxidermy in 1834.
 His taxidermy business near the British Museum was so successful that he was able to move to larger home, and towards the end of his life, he owned three houses.
 He married Lydia Norvall and had four daughters and two sons.

+He became a member of the Zoological Society of London thanks to a physician named Anthony White who introduced him other others including William Yarrell, W. Ogilby, John Gould and D. W. Mitchell.
+He then became a secretary of the society.